ubuntu/yaru/.github/ISSUE_TEMPLATE/gnome-shell_bug_report.md

 **Upstream check**

 Please also check if the problem also occurs with the Adwaita upstream theme.
+To do that, firstly install Gnome session:

+    `$ sudo apt install gnome-session`
-Log-out then reconnect you using the Gnome session (click on the gear for switch).

-Then check if the problem is still there.
+Then log-out, reconnect you using the Gnome session (click on the gear for switch), and check if the problem is still there.